bukupedia/random-notes/_posts/2025-01-23-markdown-basics.md

 ## Images

-Type a label for the image in square brackets.
-On the Web we call this alt text, because it will be displayed as an alternate if the image cannot be shown for any reason.
-Type the alt text in square brackets and follow that with the url for the image in parenthesis.
+Type the alt text in square brackets.
+On the Web we call this alt text, because it will be displayed as an alternate if the image cannot be shown for any reason. then follow that with the url for the image in parenthesis.

 That creates a link!, but I want to display the image.
 All I have to do is add an exclamation mark in front of the square brackets.